FUTURES & SECTION 1256 CONTRACTS

 This is any listed option (defined later) that is not an equity option.
 Nonequity options include debt options, commodity futures options, currency options, and broad-based stock index options.
 A broad-based stock index is based on the value of a group of diversified stocks or securities (such as the Standard and Poor’s 500 index).

-Nonequity options is sort of the catchall – with definite benefits for many traders.
+Nonequity options are something of a catchall category, with definite benefits for many traders.
 This category includes broad-based index options, as well as many ETF options for commodity, precious metal, and volatility ETFs.
 See ETF and Broad-Based Index Options

 Benefits of Section 1256 Treatment